Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

 - It is a Java annotation used in the context of object serialization and deserialization with libraries like Jackson.

 - It is typically applied to a field or getter method within a Java class to specify the mapping between a JSON property and a Java object property when converting JSON data to Java objects or vice versa.

+### Annotations Used by Repository(JPA):
+@Query()
+- Used to customize own query method in Repository, must extend JPARepository.

+### Annotations Used by Exception:
+@ControllerAdviosr
+- Used to handle those exceptions throwed by controller.

+@ExceptionHandler
+- Used to customize own method to handle specific exceptions.